-Yet the broadness of the Vedic vision makes this possible at least to some extent.
+Yet the broadness of the Vedic vision makes this possible to integrate these various Vedic disciplines.
 Such factors as the three gunas, the five elements, the five sheaths or koshas, the seven chakras, the nature of mind and consciousness, and an understanding of karma and dharma, are common to all the Vedic fields, though addressed from different angles.
 This allows an integration of Ayurveda into Vedic counseling to various degrees, depending upon the interests and capacities of the counselor and how he or she may wish to develop their practice.
 In fact one can and should use all these Vedic disciplines together, though as a practitioner one may need to focus more in one than the other.

 Note our book the Art and Science of Vedic Counseling and our new Institute Integral Vedic Counseling on-line training program for more information.
 Note also the author’s other books integrating Vedic knowledge like Yoga and Ayurveda, Ayurveda and the Mind, Ayurvedic Astrology, Vedantic Meditation and Vedic Yoga.

 The focus of our work at the American Institute of Vedic Studies is the broader model of Vedic counseling that includes a foundation in Ayurveda but extends to Yoga, Vedanta and Vedic astrology, with a background in the Vedic way of life, aiming at the psychological and spiritual dimensions of the human being, not just the physical body.
 We welcome you to join in our study and research.